Bad Nauheim

-Bad Nauheim (/de/) is a town in the Wetteraukreis district of Hesse state of Germany.
+Bad Nauheim (/de/) is a spa town in Wetteraukreis, Hesse, Germany.

 As of 2020, Bad Nauheim has a population of 32,493.
 The town is approximately 35 km north of Frankfurt am Main, on the east edge of the Taunus mountain range.
 It is a world-famous resort, noted for its salt springs, which are used to treat heart and nerve diseases.
 A Nauheim (or "effervescent") bath, named after Bad Nauheim, is a type of spa bath through which carbon dioxide is bubbled.
 This bath was one of several types of hydrotherapy used at the Battle Creek Sanitarium and it was also used at the Maurice Bathhouse in Bathhouse Row in the early 1900s during the heyday of hydrotherapy.
 The Konitzky Foundation, a charitable foundation and hospital for those without economic means, was founded in 1896 and its building occupies a central place next to the Kurpark.